sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/mutations/mutations.md

 mutation(["Noel", "Ole"]) should return true.

 # notes
+- 080124: need to work out how to return `one` result/output. need to look into comparing the `length` of the arrays to set a condition that will only return `one output`. refer to point `7` in `resources`.
 - 070124: refer to `mutations2.js`. line `38` returns multiple outputs. returns `true` `3` times. line `31` returns `4` outputs. `3` `true` and `1` `false`. unsure why. looks like the multiple outputs is what's causing the tests to fail in the fcc console. it should only return `1` output to verify that `letters` are in `each string`.
 - 301224: looking into converting elements in both arrays to **lower** case by using `.toLowerCase()` method.
 Eg: `str.toLowerCase()`. refer to **points 5 & 6** in **resources**.
 - 280424: refer to `debugging` web console and `mutations2.js`. worked out that is should use